Learn how to make a window valance for your kitchen in under an hour. It's a fast and simple way to update and refresh your room.

 Choose a section of the pattern that covers about 12 inches that you want for the front.

-Then fold the fabric in half lengthwise, with right sides together, and sew along the 3 open sides leaving a 3 inch opening at the top.
+Then fold the fabric in half lengthwise, and pin with right sides together, and sew along the 3 open sides, leaving a 3-inch opening at the top.

 Clip the corners.
-This will make the corners press out easier when you turn the fabric right side out.
+This will make the corners easier to press when you turn the fabric right side out.

-Press the valance and then stitch the opening closed by hand.
+Press the valance to make a sharp crease and then stitch the opening closed by hand.

 Can I make this kitchen window valance without a sewing machine?

-Space out your clips evenly on the valance and string onto the rod.
+Space out your clips evenly on the valance and string them onto the rod.

 It's that easy.